ak-salunke/End-to-End-Data-Analytics-Project/README.md

 ## Project Structure
 - `orders.csv`: Dataset used in the project.
 - `Data preparation.ipynb`: Python script for data cleaning and processing.
-- `Data analysiswith SQL.sql`: SQL scripts for and analysis.
+- `Data analysis with SQL.sql`: SQL scripts for and analysis.

 ## Steps and Activities
 1. **Data Downloading:**